top of page

 • Delaying “the talk” until you’re secure

 You don’t need a five-year vision right now.
+Focus on immediate needs:

 • Somewhere to sleep